Past-The-War-Earth/votecube.com/apps/vc-ui/README.md

 To start a production version of your app, run `npm run build && npm start`.
 This will disable live reloading, and activate the appropriate bundler plugins.

-You can deploy your application to any environment that supports Node 8 or above.
-As an example, to deploy to [Now](https://zeit.co/now), run these commands:
+You can deploy your application to any environment that supports Node 10 or above.
+As an example, to deploy to [ZEIT Now](https://zeit.co/now) when using `sapper export`, run these commands:

 ```bash
 npm install -g now
 now
 ```

+If your app can't be exported to a static site, you can use the [now-sapper](https://github.com/thgh/now-sapper) builder.
+You can find instructions on how to do so in its [README](https://github.com/thgh/now-sapper#basic-usage).

 ## Using external components

 When using Svelte components installed from npm, such as [@sveltejs/svelte-virtual-list](https://github.com/sveltejs/svelte-virtual-list), Svelte needs the original component source (rather than any precompiled JavaScript that ships with the component).
 This allows the component to be rendered server-side, and also keeps your client-side app smaller.

 Because of that, it's essential that the bundler doesn't treat the package as an *external dependency*.
-You can either modify the `external` option under `server` in [rollup.config.js.orig](rollup.config.js.orig) or the `externals` option in [webpack.config.js](webpack.config.js), or simply install the package to `devDependencies` rather than `dependencies`, which will cause it to get bundled (and therefore compiled) with your app:
+You can either modify the `external` option under `server` in [rollup.config.js](rollup.config.js) or the `externals` option in [webpack.config.js](webpack.config.js), or simply install the package to `devDependencies` rather than `dependencies`, which will cause it to get bundled (and therefore compiled) with your app:

 ```bash
 npm install -D @sveltejs/svelte-virtual-list